quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.2.6 – July 9, 2024 =
+* New: Show incompatibility with Cart and Checkout Blocks

 = 2.2.5 – May 14, 2024 =
 * New: Hide the Tax ID field when the customer selected Turkey